Strawberry Kiwi Margaritas.

 Turn any party into a fiesta with these sweet and fruity Strawberry Kiwi Margaritas!
 They're so easy, you'll be making pitcher after pitcher...

-*Superfine sugar (also known as caster sugar) is granulated sugar that has been ground up into a finer consistency.
+- Superfine sugar (also known as caster sugar) is granulated sugar that has been ground up into a finer consistency.
 You can make your own by processing a little more granulated sugar (about 1/2 cup) for 1 minute until it reaches a very fine grain.
 If you don't mind tasting a few sugar crystals than you can just use regular granulated sugar.
-You may also use agave - about 1/4 cup.
+You may also use about 1/4 cup agave instead.
 Add more if you want the margaritas sweeter.
 I do not suggest leaving out the sugar - your margaritas will taste like strawberry tequila.
+It's not good!

 Adapted from All Recipes